Gettysburg, Pennsylvania: Media

+Films & Documentaries

+Gettysburg has been the setting of many films and documentaries surrounding the Battle of Gettysburg, including Gettysburg (1993), The Gettysburg Address (2017), and Gettysburg: Darkest Days & Finest Hours (2008).

+Films not related to the historic battle include A Gettysburg Christmas (2023) and 1000 to 1: The Cory Weissman Story (2014).

 Education

 K-12 education

 Gettysburg is served by the Gettysburg Area School District.

 Schools in Gettysburg borough include Lincoln Elementary School and Gettysburg Area Middle School.
 Gettysburg Area High School is in nearby Straban Township.
 James Gettys Elementary School, which has a Gettysburg postal address, is in Cumberland Township.
-While all parts of the school district are assigned to the same middle and high schools, different areas are zoned to different elementary schools: parts of the borough are zoned to Lincoln Elementary, other parts are zoned to Gettys Elementary, and some parts have a choice between the schools.
+While all parts of the school district are assigned to the same middle and high schools, different areas are zoned to different elementary schools: parts of the borough are zoned to Lincoln Elementary, other parts are zoned to James Gettys Elementary, and some parts are given the choice between the two schools.

 Vida Charter School is in Cumberland Township.